BeeAZ-pm-pl/HumanNPC/README.md

 /hnpc

 # Notice
-The plugin only supports getting skins from players not supporting skin mobs Fix kill npc with fire and bow
+The plugin only supports getting skins from players not supporting skin mobs<br>
+Fix kill npc with fire and bow
 # Example AddCommand